Professional 3D Scanners • EinScan • REV1 TECH

 Texture Camera

-EinScan Medixa onboard scan preview — live mesh preview on the device touchscreen during patient capture
+EinScan Medixa onboard scan preview — live scan stages shown on the device touchscreen

 953 g wireless handheld balanced for clinician use over patients of all ages; ergonomic single-piece grip.